 At present however, and from past experience, we feel as though we have about as much influence as a mosquito flying around the rear end of a dinosaur.
 However, we have faith in the force of the light side (whatever that may be).

 Now to our second "fake" website.
 While I wasn't especially surprised by the "fake" Facebook website above, the second "fake" website below did indeed cause my eyes widen with amazement.

 Why: using past experiences as a guide, I've always thought that Google would already have a remarkably smart detection system in place:

-The "fake" Google Sites website above seemed to suddenly appear more recently.
+Though hardly worth much attention, the "fake" Google Sites website above seemed to suddenly appear more recently.
 I've contacted Google and am awaiting the outcome.